FLV vs H.264 vs WebM: A brief description about each format

 A format for the present and the future / HTML5

-The MPEG4 (H.264) format is the preferred video format to use with the HTML5 standard and, of course, with Flash.
+The MPEG4 (H.264) format is the preferred video format to use with the HTML5 standard.
 Compressing videos in this format guarantees the best quality and compatibility between technologies and devices.

 Is an open video format, sponsored and developed by Google, intended to be used (mainly) with HTML5.
 Altough the format has been widely promoted by Google as a replacement for the propietary H.264, it has turned to be the H.264 format the one that seems to be "winning the codecs war" and is widely supported by most devices and Web browsers.
 In fact, Mozilla, who announced some time ago that they will not support H.264 in Firefox, in its latest mobile versions has started to support it and for the next desktop versions it is possible that the supports arrives.